slutzo/saucepan/README.md

   -c|--core <core_name>
       Use the custom core named <core_name> located in your resources/cores directory.

+  -f|--flatten
+      Use only one level of folders when organizing.
+Only works in conjunction with -o.

   -i|--ini-file
       Use a pre-created ini file instead of the ALU system defaults.